 Gardening for bees

 Bees are a dating service for many crops and plants.
-They introduce flowers to each other, by transferring pollen from one flower to another.
+They introduce flowers to each other by transferring pollen from one flower to the next.
 In return, the flowers feed the bees with nectar and pollen.

 Bees prefer open, single-head flowers to complex, double-headed varieties.
 They find lots of petals hard to negotiate to get their nectar and pollen.